jaime-cespedes-sisniega/sentence_verification/README.md

 NOTE: In the notebook there is a more detailed explanation of each step taken along the process and the final conclusions.

-Within the types of BERT architectures, XLM-RoBERTa [1] is selected, which is a promising multilingual language model that has been pretrained on one hundred languages.
+Within the types of BERT architectures, XLM-RoBERTa [1] is selected, since is a promising multilingual language model that has been pretrained on one hundred languages.
 During the training phase techniques such as AdamW [2] and OneCycleLR [3] are used to provide a way to reach results as fast as possible.

 <img src="https://github.com/jaime-cespedes-sisniega/sentence_verification/blob/main/img/train_val_phase.png">